adem-wg/adem-spec/draft-linker-adem-wg-adem-core.md

 6. `ORGANIZATIONAL-TRUSTED`
 7. `ENDORSED-UNTRUSTED`
 8. `ENDORSED-TRUSTED`

+TODO(Djackson) - Doesn't the verification algorithm also need a list of all acceptable pulic keys?

 Given an input public key and an emblem with a set of endorsements, a verification algorithm takes the following steps: